grpc/proposal/L97-python-setuptools-plugin.md

 - [ ] Proof of Concept with hard coded values.
 - [ ] Configuration file parsing & mapping to CLI arguments.
+- [ ] Document feature and how projects would use it.

 Could be done later: